Byomkesh Bakshi: List of stories

+In media

-The Byomkesh Bakshi stories have been adapted into several television series, radio programs, audio dramas, films, and video games.Chiriyakhana (1967) is an Indian Bengali-language crime thriller film based on the story of the same name, directed by Satyajit Ray and written by Bandyopadhyay and Ray, it starred Uttam Kumar as Byomkesh Bakshi.
+The stories have been adapted into several television series, radio programs, audio dramas, films, and video games.

+Chiriyakhana (1967) is an Indian Bengali-language crime thriller film based on the story of the same name, directed by Satyajit Ray and written by Bandyopadhyay and Ray, it starred Uttam Kumar as Byomkesh Bakshi.

-The 1993-97 Byomkesh Bakshi television series, created by Basu Chatterjee, and starring Rajit Kapur as Bakshi, and K.K.
+The 1993–97 Byomkesh Bakshi television series, created by Basu Chatterjee, and starring Rajit Kapur as Byomkesh Bakshi, and K.K.
 Raina as Ajit respectively, became one of the most critically acclaimed and celebrated adaptation of the character.
+These television series are cast by Doordarshan.

-There have been 20 Bakshi movies, with Abir Chatterjee portraying the character seven times.
+There have been 20 Byomkesh Bakshi films, with Abir Chatterjee portraying the detective in seven of them.

-The Satyanweshi audio drama series created by actor Aneesh See Yay adapted twenty two Byomkesh Bakshi novels and seven original audio drama in the Malayalam language.
+The Satyanweshi audio drama series, created by actor Aneesh See Yay, adapted twenty-two Byomkesh Bakshi novels and produced eight original audio dramas in Malayalam.

+In 2014, Colors Bangla aired a TV series titled Byomkesh, starring Gaurav Chakrabarty as Byomkesh and Ridhima Ghosh as Satyabati.
+Produced by Dag Creative Media, the series was well received by audiences.

-In 2015, A Bollywood movie named Detective Byomkesh Bakshy! starring Sushant Singh Rajput in lead role was also released.
+In 2015, the Bollywood film Detective Byomkesh Bakshy! featured Sushant Singh Rajput as the lead, bringing Byomkesh to a national audience.

-He was also referenced in The Big Bang Theory Season 7 Episode 18: The Mommy Observation where Sherlock Holmes is referred to as "English Byomkesh Bakshi".
+Byomkesh was also referenced in The Big Bang Theory Season 7, Episode 18, where Sherlock Holmes is humorously dubbed the "English Byomkesh Bakshi."

+Anupam Roy refers to Byomkesh Bakshi in his song "Kolkata", for the Bengali film Praktan.

-Radio Mirchi has adapted several stories and novels of Byomkesh including- Satyanweshi, Pather Kanta, Durgo Rahasya etc. for their audio story programme Sunday Suspense starring RJ Mir as Byomkesh and RJ Deep as Ajit.
+Radio Mirchi’s Sunday Suspense has adapted several Byomkesh stories, including Satyanweshi, Pather Kanta, and Durgo Rahasya, with RJ Mir initially voicing Byomkesh, later replaced by Gaurav Chakrabarty following Mir's departure.